Top 5 Surprising Public Liability Claims Faced by Businesses

 We all have seen those bright yellow stands with the falling man to warn us about wet floors.
-They do a pretty good job in communicating the message, and as a result, we are more careful in that area.
+They do a pretty good job of communicating the message, and as a result, we are more careful in that area.
 Unfortunately, this is not always the case.
-There are millions of slip and fall claims, which is when a third party has slipped on the premises and sued the business for injuries due to their negligence.
+There are millions of slip and fall claims, which is when a third party has slipped on the premises.
+Third parties then sue the business for injuries due to their negligence.
 In fact, the yellow stand is a safety net for companies to protect themself from such cases- as they did their duty to warn.

 2. Glassdoor or Invisible Door

 Imagine this your employee is cleaning those glass doors and has actually done a great job.
-Hold on to those back-patting cause if the job is done too well, there might be customers who don’t see it as a door and walk straight in (ouch).
-Instead of re-thinking their careless move, they might blame your business for having ‘Too clear glassdoors’.
+Hold on to those back-patting cause if the job is done too well, there might be customers who don’t see it as a door and walk straight into it (ouch).
+Instead of rethinking their careless move, they might blame your business for having ‘too clear glass doors’.
 Believe it or not, this is a common public liability case.

 For instance, A man had just finished his shopping at a supermarket, and while walking out of the shop, he walked straight into the glass door.
 He was embarrassed, and his nose began to bleed.
 He instantly sued the business for his injury and mental trauma.
 The local court took the case seriously, and a settlement was made to reduce the impact quickly.